 Burlington County Institute of Technology (BCIT) has partnered with Rowan College at Burlington County (RCBC) to offer their College Accelerated Program (CAP).
 CAP is a dual credit program that offers students taking select courses an opportunity to earn both high school and college credit.
-Students who would like to receive college credits must register for the course online at https://rcbc.app.dualenroll.com and pay the RCBC fee for the CAP class by the assigned deadline (please use link to access registration information and directions RCBC College Acceleration Program ).
+Students who would like to receive college credits must register for the course online at https://rcbc.app.dualenroll.com and pay the RCBC fee for the CAP class by the assigned deadline (please use this link to access registration information and directions RCBC CAP Fall 2020 ).
 Students must earn at least a “C” (70% or higher) in the course.
 The final grades are submitted to RCBC at the end of the semester.
 RCBC will then issue a transcript upon request by the student.
 CAP payments are nonrefundable even if the student drops the course or does not earn at least a 70%.

 CAP credits are usually transferable to New Jersey colleges and universities, but may or may not be transferable to out of state schools.
 Neither RCBC nor (BCIT) can guarantee transfer of courses to any institution other than RCBC.
 Each college has its own acceptance policy for transfer credits including policies specific to credits earned through dual credit programs.
 Additionally, some colleges may accept the credits, but specific departments within that college may have different policies for how they apply them to their specific programs.
 It is the responsibility of each student and/or family to contact specific colleges and inquire about their policies.